ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/boards/Universal Filter Board.md

 	- Outputs of a traditional query search
 	- LLM filters based on a prompt: "Select the most relevant results for query X."
 - Query improvement board:
-	- Inputs are results from another
+	- Inputs are results from another board performing a qyer
 - Genetic-algorithm like board
 	- Prompt to assess each item in the passed in array
 	- LLM then acts as a fitness function to select candidates for the next generation.